 - The "Scheduled" column for virtual shifts is blank since the person isn't scheduled to work that day.
 The "Actual" column will state [business daybreak of current unit]-[business daybreak of current unit].

-- The employee needs to have at least one shift in the selected period in any of the units selected in the Adjust view panel for the virtual shift(s) to actually display in the view and be included in the payroll file.
+- The employee needs to have at least one shift, absence shift or punch in the selected period in any of the units selected in the Adjust view panel for the virtual shift(s) to actually display in the view and be included in the payroll file.

 - An employee can only get one virtual shift per bank holiday, even if the bank holiday in question has been set up on multiple units and the employee has a role on all those units.